PouceHeure/blog/content/projects/project_pouco2000.md

 date: 2020-06-15
 tags: [core_technologies, debugging, ros]
 codelang: ["cpp"]
-description: Modular physical control panel for interacting with ROS-based robots, with full Arduino and ROS integration.
+description: Modular physical control panel for interacting with ROS-based robots, with Arduino and ROS integration.
 image: /images/pouco2000/desk_crop.png
 github: https://github.com/PouceHeure/pouco2000
 ---

 ## Overview

-**Pouco2000** is a C++-based personal project that provides a full-stack solution for building a **physical control panel** to interact with ROS-based robots.
+**Pouco2000** is a C++-based project providing a modular physical control panel for interacting with ROS-based robots.

 The system includes:

-- A modular **Arduino library** for defining hardware inputs/outputs
+- An **Arduino library** for defining hardware inputs and outputs
 - ROS packages for **serial communication**, **message extraction**, and **parameter introspection**
-- Utilities for visual monitoring and live debugging
+- Utilities for visual monitoring and debugging in real-time

 {{< youtube code="f1S2iDkwEEM" width="800" caption="Video demo, hardware and software test." >}}

 ## Motivation

-Debugging and interacting with a robot via only terminal commands or software interfaces can be slow and impractical especially in field conditions.
+Using only terminal commands or software interfaces to control and debug robots can be slow, especially in field environments.

-**Pouco2000** was designed to enable the use of **physical components** (buttons, knobs, switches, displays) for controlling and debugging robotic systems in real-time.
+**Pouco2000** enables the integration of physical components such as buttons, knobs, switches, and displays to control and debug robots efficiently.

-This hardware-software stack allows developers to:
+With this hardware-software setup, developers can:

-- Trigger actions using switches or buttons
+- Trigger actions with switches or buttons
-- Adjust parameters using knobs or sliders
+- Adjust parameters with knobs or sliders
-- Monitor feedback using LEDs or console tools
+- Monitor system feedback using LEDs or console tools
-- Deploy in both **local** and **remote ROS configurations**
+- Deploy in **local** or **remote ROS configurations**

 {{< figure src="/images/pouco2000/desk.jpeg" caption="Pouco2000 Desk" width="700" label="pouco-desk">}}

-The {{< figref "pouco-desk" >}} shows an example of desk created for the project, the wood has been sliced with laser machine, and then assembled to created the box.
+The {{< figref "pouco-desk" >}} shows a control desk made for the project.
+The wooden parts were laser-cut and assembled to form the enclosure.

 {{< figure src="/images/pouco2000/electronic_crop.png" caption="Electronic boards test" width="500" label="pouco-electronic">}}

-The {{< figref "pouco-electronic" >}} shows the electronic board prototypes, for the first creation, I used 2 arduino boards showing no limitation, allowing to add several micro-controller, managing several inputs.
+The {{< figref "pouco-electronic" >}} shows early electronic board prototypes.
+Two Arduino boards were used initially, allowing multiple microcontrollers to handle various inputs without limitations.

 ## System Architecture